62 of the World's Most Beautiful Libraries

 Talk about old school: The Boston Public library, established in 1848, was the first municipal library in all of the U.S. Its first location was a small Massachusetts schoolhouse, but it had to expand almost immediately.
 In 1895, the current building, called a “palace for the people” by architect Charles Follen McKim, was completed in Copley Square.
 In 1972, the building was expanded, and it now contains over 8.9 million books, a number of rare manuscripts, maps, musical scores, and prints.
 It even has first edition folios from Shakespeare and original music scores by Mozart.

 The first Carnegie library in the U.S., this library was designed in an eclectic medieval style by William Halsey Wood and opened in Pennsylvania in 1889.
-Only 5 years later, it received a Romanesque-styled addition, doubling the size of the building.
+Only five years later, it received a Romanesque-styled addition, doubling the size of the building.
 At the time, it featured a variety of entertainment options, including billiards tables on the first floor, a music hall, a gymnasium, and a swimming pool.
 Additionally, it held a bathhouse in the basement so mill workers could take a shower before accessing the facilities.
 These days, the bathhouse is a pottery studio, but the tiled floors and walls remain.

 This Indiana library manages to balance old and new influences in a refreshingly unique manner.
 The original building, completed in 1917, is located in the front of the complex, while a massive, modernized addition from 2007 sits in the background.
 The first building was designed in the Greek Doric style and is often called one of the most outstanding architectural libraries in the U.S. The addition is just about as modern as can be, with glass and wood paneling throughout the building, and the 6-story, 293,000 square foot tower provides even more space for books and reading rooms.